tu21897/Heart-Rate-Data-Analysis/README.md

 The data was modified into the following format to provide simplified values for analysis and allow for Tableau's data detection algorithm to function more smoothly.

 ## Visualization - Design Decisions
-This visualization was design to be interactive in order to easily interact with and isolate data during specific date ranges.
-The colors were chosen to imitate an ECG heart rate reading since doctors are most likely familiar with reading from ECG charts.
+This visualization was designed to be interactive in order to easily interact with and isolate data during specific date ranges.
+The color scheme and chart design was chosen to imitate an ECG heart rate reading chart.
+This is because doctors are more familiar with reading from ECG charts.

 *Main Graph*
-The main line graph provides a detailed, general view of the data.
+The main line graph provides a detailed, overarching view of the data.

 *Stats Panel*
 The statistics panel calculates statisical values from the selected date ranges.
 Min/Max was added to highlight possible problem areas.
-A mean weighted towards duration on the selected range was added (heart rates with higher durations were considered "more representative" of the range and subsequently weighted higher).
-This gives a general idea of heart rate values.
+A mean weighted towards duration on the date range was added (heart rates with higher durations were considered "more representative" of the date range and subsequently weighted higher).
 There were difficulties calculating a weighted median through Tableau, so an unweighted median based on each 10 minute interval in the date range was added instead.
 This provides a general idea of heart rate values that are not skewed by outlier values.

 *Date Range Slider & Selector*
 The date range slider allows for exact control of the selected date ranges.
 However, it is slow in further isolating values within that range.
 An interactive drag selection panel was added to combat this.

 *Data Saturation & Warnings*
-The data saturation value provides insight on how much data (recorded 10 minute intervals) is missing within the selected range.
-While the warnings provide information on the isolated data periods and potential sparse data.
-These were added to caution on drawing insights from possible inaccurate/incomplete data.
+The data saturation value provides insight on how much data (recorded 10 minute intervals) are missing within the selected range.
+The warnings provide information on the isolated data periods and potential sparse data.
+These were added to draw awareness towards possible inaccurate/incomplete data.